jjiachilin/Highlighter/README.md

 ## What it does
 Our current iteration is a bare bones prototype command line interface.
 To use our project the user must first record timestamps during the live meeting and then download the audio transcript later to generate the summaries.
-Below displays usage:
+The steps are outlined below:

 0. first install requirements.txt
 ```